 Choreographer Selection Panel:

-Gabri Christa, Filmmaker, Choreographer and Assistant Professor, Barnard College of Columbia University, Department of Dance (New York)
+Gabri Christa, Filmmaker, Choreographer and Assistant Professor, Barnard College of Columbia University, Dept of Dance (New York)

 Miriam Must, Cofounder, Red Eye Theater (Minneapolis, MN)

 Lionel Popkin, Choreographer and Professor, UCLA (Los Angeles)

 Sixto Wagan, Director, Center for Art & Social Engagement, University of Houston (Houston)

 2018 McKnight Dancer Fellows: